rabestro/DatZ1165-EN/C16/TEST_PLAN.md

 We limit our tests to size range \[1...5] because it is hard for manual testing to accurate enter all the numbers of large matrix.

+The program should report is the matrix symmetric against

+## Size 1

+All matrix of size 1 should be symmetric by main and side diagonals as well vertically and horisontally.